E3SM-Project/polaris/docs/developers_guide/ocean/framework.md

 #### YAML files vs. namelists and streams

-In order to have the same test cases support Omega or MPAS-Ocean, we we want to be able to produce either the YAML config files used by Omega or the namelists and streams files used by MPAS-Ocean.
-To support both, we decided that polaris would use Omega-style YAML files to configure all test cases and convert to MPAS-Ocean's namelists and streams files if needed when steps get set up.
+In order to have the same test cases support Omega or MPAS-Ocean, we want to be able to produce either the YAML config files used by Omega or the namelists and streams files used by MPAS-Ocean.
+To support both, we decided that polaris would use Omega-style YAML files to configure all ocean test cases and convert to MPAS-Ocean's namelists and streams files if needed when steps get set up.

 As a result, the `add_namelist_file()` and `add_streams_file()` methods should not be used for ocean model steps (they will raise errors).
-Similarly, {py:meth}`polaris.ModelStep.update_yaml_at_runtime()`, {py:meth}`polaris.ModelStep.update_namelist_at_runtime()` and {py:meth}`polaris.ModelStep.update_streams_at_runtime()` should not be used  directly but instead should be accessed through {py:meth}`polaris.ocean.model.OceanModelStep.update_model_config_at_runtime()`.
-This method will call the appropriate method depending on whether the test has been set up for Omega or MPAS-Ocean.

 #### Mapping from Omega to MPAS-Ocean config options